Are Bambo disposable eco-nappies the best option?May 18, 2017

 You can also make sure that any eco-nappies you buy are manufactured with the environment in mind to start with.

-What’s more, all of the fluff that is used in Bambo Nature nappies is sourced from sustainable forestry and is FSC certified.
+What’s more, all of the fluff that is used in Bambo biodegradable eco-nappies is sourced from sustainable forestry and is FSC certified.
 The fluff is biodegradable, although the nappies do use a small amount of SAP (super absorbent polymers) to ensure a high level of absorbency.

-In the end, having a nappy that is part-biodegradable and manufactured to minimise waste and sustain forests, checks a lot of boxes when it comes to choosing a product that cares for the environment, as well as your baby.
+In the end, using disposable eco-friendly nappies that partly biodegradable and are manufactured to minimise waste and sustain forests, checks a lot of boxes when it comes to choosing a product that cares for the environment, as well as your baby.

 However, every parent will have a different take on which eco-credentials matter most to them, so for some the low-waste route of reusable nappies will always be the most appealing.